19 Nov The Most Instagrammable Places in Montmartre

 The Chambers of Secrets

-Did you know the entrance of the Chambers of Secret was in Montmartre?
+Did you know the entrance of the Chambers of Secrets was in Montmartre?
 If you are a fan of Harry Potter you will for sure want to have a look for this mural!
 It was created by the street art agency WYVI (Urban Culture Agency) in 2020.
 And it will for sure become one of the most instagrammable places in Montmartre!

 My secret tip: the mural is on the left wall close to entrance of the Hotel Becquerel in the step street.